wg-osr/wg-osr.github.io/the-basics.md

 When a PC takes an action, consider the following:
 - **Is the outcome of the action obvious?** Most actions either automatically succeed or automatically fail.
 Use common sense.
 - **Does the task require specialized training?** If so, the PC must have a related background in order to attempt it.
+- **Does the task require particular tools?** If so, the PC must have the proper equipment to attempt it.
+- **Is something at risk and is the outcome uncertain?** If so, a check is required to see if the action succeeds.